 It’s one thing to argue that it is your right to have them and have one solely for that reason and then actually believing you need to be armed and on guard in your day-to-day life.

-Odd that on any other day TV viewers would have found the exact same scene entertaining.
-Why when it actually happens are they stunned and TV executives say that viewers shouldn’t see it?
+Why when it actually happens in real life it’s a bad thing?
 How is it fun to watch when it’s only pretend but then when it plays out in real life it’s disturbing?